 Market Management Practice/Concern Answer Canada (Required) 4) Handlers: Do you have supplier documentation that exported products were not produced with hydroponic or aeroponic methods?
 Output Description: N/A, no suppliers.
 I grow my own crops or livestock products for export.
 N/A, I plan to export products to Canada that are not high-risk for hydroponic or aeroponic production.
 High risk crops: container grown annual crops (excluding annual seedlings), container grown strawberries.
 See www.ccof.org/canada for current list of high-risk crops.
 Yes, I have attached supplier attestation or certifier verification for any ingredients/products at high-risk for hydroponics or aeroponics.
 Products containing high-risk crops without supplier documentation will not be exported to Canada.
 Indicate compliant suppliers on your H2.0A or H2.6 supplier list.
 Canada (Required) 5) Do all organic non-ruminant livestock & livestock products meet the livestock stocking rates set forth in the Canadian Standard?
 N/A, not exporting non-ruminant livestock products or ingredients.
-Yes, all non-ruminant livestock &amp; products meet the stocking rates.
-Handlers must attach supplier attestation or certifier verification for any non-ruminant livestock ingredients/supplies.
-No, non-ruminant livestock do not meet the stocking rates set forth in the Canadian Standard.
-Prohibited for export to Canada.
-Only some meet the stocking rates, others do not.
-Describe: Korea (Required) 6) Are products planned for export considered "processed foods" as defined by Korean Food Code (i.e. transforming raw commodity so that the original form cannot be recognized)?
-Yes, I plan to export processed food as defined by Korean Food Code.
-No, all of the products I plan to export are raw, unprocessed, or non-food products.
-Prohibited for export to Korea.
-Some products I plan to export are raw, unprocessed, or non-food products.
+Yes, all non-ruminant livestock & products meet the stocking rates.
+Korea (Required) 6) Are products planned for export considered "processed foods" as defined by Korean Food Code (i.e. transforming raw commodity so that the original form cannot be recognized)? ☐ Yes, I plan to export processed food as defined by Korean Food Code. ☐ No, all of the products I plan to export are raw, unprocessed, or non-food products.
+Prohibited for export to Korea. ☐ Some products I plan to export are raw, unprocessed, or non-food products.
 Describe: Korea (Required) 7) Does final processing (as defined in the Korean Food Code) occur in the U.S.?
 Yes, I plan to export products processed in the US.
 No, I plan to export products processed outside the US.
 Prohibited for export to Korea.
 N/A, all of the products I plan to export are raw or unprocessed.
 Prohibited for export to Korea.
 Some products I plan to export are processed outside the US.
-Describe: EU, UK, Switzerland, Japan, Taiwan (Required) 8) Does production or final processing/packaging occur in the US?
-Yes, I plan to export products produced, processed or packaged in the US.
-No, I plan to export products produced, processed or packaged outside the US.
-Prohibited.
-Some products I plan to export are produced, processed or packaged outside the US.
+Describe: EU, UK, Switzerland, Japan, Taiwan (Required) 8) Does production or final processing/packaging occur in the US? ☐ Yes, I plan to export products produced, processed or packaged in the US. ☐ No, I plan to export products produced, processed or packaged outside the US.
+Prohibited. ☐ Some products I plan to export are produced, processed or packaged outside the US.
 Describe: